Allyson-Camp/beanie-babies/README.md

 Additional considerations:

 -   Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?
+    - button and form

 -   Consider your data model.
          -   What kinds of objects (i.e., Dogs, Friends, Todos, etc) will you need?

     -   What are the key/value pairs?

     -   What arrays might you need?
+        - array of babies (names??) and array of signs
     -   What needs to live in a persistence layer?

--   Is there some state we need to initialize?
+-   Is there some state we need to initialize? beanie babies '' and astrosigns ''

--   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)
+-   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?) aquiring importing/exporting the data